-The University of San Francisco founded its Master of Science in Environmental Management is designed for graduate students and working professionals who seek or hold careers in the environmental field, over 700 graduates have received quality education and training as environmental managers.
+The University of San Francisco founded its Master of Science in Environmental Management in 1979.
+Designed for graduate students and working professionals who seek or hold careers in the environmental field, over 700 graduates have received quality education and training as environmental managers.